-As a local salon owner there are a multitude of challenges you face on the day-to-day — keeping clients happy, maintaining a high staff morale, ensuring inventory is stocked... the list never seems to end.
-However, arguably one of the most challenging aspects to running any successful business is coming up with fresh ways to attract new clients.
+As a local salon owner there are a multitude of challenges you face on a daily basis — keeping clients happy, creating a fun company culture, ensuring inventory is fully-stocked — it seems like the list never ends.
+However, arguably one of the most challenging aspects to running a successful salon is coming up with fresh ways to attract new clients.

 1).
 Post Photos On Your Social Media Pages

 If you’re not doing this already, you really need to be.
 Social media pages give salon owners a free (...yes, free!) opportunity to not only promote their business through words, but more importantly visually.
 Stop just telling potential clients why they should start coming to your salon.
 Show them!
 Take photos of your masterpieces, show the difference you make in each client’s life — the time and effort you put into making them beautiful both inside and out.

 Make sure you utilize all the big social media platforms such as:

 At the risk of being completely cliche` - remember, a picture is worth a thousand words.